 Sounds great, but what does it mean and how do we do it?

 Answering that has been one of the most difficult things we’ve taken on.
 ‘Equity’ is just a word, but the full meaning of what it implies is a way of thinking and acting that’s different from business as usual.
-To understand the forces that cause disparities in our society, there is history to unravel and a need for us to take a thoughtful look at how race, ethnicity, national origin, gender, gender identity, sexual orientation, class, ability, geography, age and other forms of bias and oppression are embedded within the institutions and systems in our community, within Meyer Trust, and within ourselves.
+To understand the forces that cause disparities in our society, there is history to unravel and a need for us to take a thoughtful look at how race, ethnicity, national origin, gender, gender identity, sexual orientation, class, disability, geography, age and other forms of bias and oppression are embedded within the institutions and systems in our community, within Meyer Trust, and within ourselves.

 That means recognizing how privilege works as the flip side of bias and oppression, creating unspoken advantages for some communities over others.
 For us as a foundation, it also means grappling with our identity in a field born out of wealth and power.
 Ultimately, it means applying our learning as individuals and as an organization to make meaningful change in how we operate at the Meyer Memorial Trust.